Regardless of how people feel about snakes – love them or hate them – they make for fascinating conversations.

 This tome is over 600 pages and is praised for its expansive, diverse selection of snakes, in-depth illustrations, and the range of reference material, which makes it accessible to ALL snake lovers!

 This is not O’Shea’s first book on snakes.
-He’s been publishing on reptiles and amphibians since the 1990s, but this is his most thorough collection.
+He’s been publishing books on reptiles and amphibians since the 1990s, but this is his most thorough collection.

 Book Recommendation #3: Serpentine